 2. Think thankful

 What are you grateful for today?
 Write down three things, however small, that you’re thankful for in this moment.
 Developing an “attitude of gratitude” can help reduce anxiety and depression and create a peaceful, happy outlook.

 If it’s time for a break from your hard work, take a few minutes to be still.
 Paying attention to the present moment without judgment is a component of a technique called mindfulness.
 Allow whatever you’re feeling or sensing to just be there.
 After a few minutes, you may find that you’re calmer and more centered.

 4. Give a little

-There’s never been a better time to give of yourself, and people have never needed more support.
+Giving your time and talents not only helps others—it’s fulfilling to do something that will make an impact on the greater good.
 Ask yourself, “How can I help my community?”
 Donating to a food or clothing drive or making a small monetary donation to a cause that you’re passionate about makes a difference.
+Your employer may even have an avenue that encourages community engagement, like our Employee Giving Campaign.
 A little giving can go a long way—especially if we all do it.

 5. Make a new connection

-Although many of us are working remotely, there’s always someone new to meet—even virtually.
+Although many of us work in remote or hybrid environments, there’s always someone new to meet—even virtually.
 Send an email to a new teammate or someone whose career you admire and invite them to chat.
-Time may be limited, but right now, everyone is grateful for a little extra human contact.
-Making connections with our colleagues can make collaboration, and work, more fruitful and fun.
+Time may be limited, but everyone is grateful for human contact.
+Making connections with our colleagues can make collaboration—and work—more fruitful and fun.